Painting on Copper: Portraits and Figures

 Prerecorded Content: How to prepare copper panel for painting - patina, color effects, texture.

-Schedule - same for each day (Eastern Time)
+Schedule - same for each day (US Eastern Time)

 Students are welcome to paint along during the event or watch the multi-camera HD recording afterward and practice at their own pace.